Friday, October 25, 2024

 Grandfather came to Bombay as a boy of 13 and worked hard in Vasudev Ashram.
 His skills of 8 years of hard work and kindness from a customer paved the way to him becoming a Hotel Owner, a confectioner, a Congress party worker and a GSB samaj leader.
 He used to get up late and work late until night, and his kids would hardly see him.
 Particulary favourite of his was his 4th son Pundalik, who recounted visiting Chowpatty with him on Narali Poornima, when Hariappa used to offer milk and coconut to the Chowpatty sea.

 Father had told of an incident when someone had seen a cockroach in the kitchen and made a hue about it.
-In order to keep all customers and others from panicking, he had taken it up crushed it and thrown it away saying it was just a red chilli.
+In order to keep all customers and others from panicking, Hari had taken it up crushed it and thrown it away saying it was just a red chilli.
 Quick thinking saved him the day:)

 He visited Varanasi once in 1948 and second in 1958, on the return of which he got embroiled in a cruel twist of fate.
 Due to animosity between the CA and Hariappas brother in law, the CA exposed some accounting issues to the authorities which led to an arrest warrant for Hariappa.
 On return he was welcomed with a prospect of spending time behind the bars.
 Already a respected fellow, stressed out and not in the pink of health meant that he was not equipped to deal with this shock and sufferred a heart attack.
 He spent some days in the hospital and passed away.

-The Brother in Law and team had a plan to send Narayani and her children back to village, a kind of back to square one scenario, which was prevented by the intervention and encouragement of Chardappa Shenoy, Hariappas cousin, who pushed Hari's eldest son, Kamalaksha to swift and intelligent action in driving the entire Bro in Law gang out of the concerns of Hariappas flourishing business.
+The Brother in Law and team had a plan to send Narayani and her children back to village, a kind of back to square one scenario, which was prevented by the intervention and encouragement of Chardappa Shenoy, Hariappa's cousin, who pushed Hari's eldest son, Kamalaksha to swift and intelligent action in driving the entire Bro in Law gang out of the concerns of Hariappas flourishing business.

 Beyond this, Kamalaksha kept the fire burning, ensured his siblings got education.
 Eventually by God's grace and Hari and Narayani's punya that all turned out well.

 The amount of apathy, difference in accounts, lack of knowhow of history of a great man who passed away in 1958 is so much that i believe that History is always about speculation.
-We may say that the written word saves it, but how much of the written word is true can never be substantiated.
+We may say that the written word saves us from much trouble, but how much of the written word is true can never be substantiated.
 The reason why we peek into the past to it see patterns of thought and action which may bless us or wreck us, so that we can learn from it and set our future course.
 If the history of my ancestors is worthless, so is the history of the World.
-In other words, it is equally important for all descendents to record their ancestral history as much as possible.
+In other words, it is equally important for all descendants to record their ancestral history as much as possible.
 It should not be a subject of debate but of deliberated reflection.

 Tuesday, May 21, 2024